sw1115/finalproj/README.md

 A Treemap is generated first to show the general distribution of NDC-SDG linkages.
 And Term Frequency - Inverse Document Frequency (tf-idf) is used here to further create the bar chart groups, which shows the important words for each sustainable development goals.
 Bigrams are also used here to analyze the relationships between words.

 And three supervised machine learning models are used here: Random Forest, K-Nearest Neighbor, and Neural Network.
-The Random Forest model with number of trees equals to 100 will give us the largest accuracy, which is 55.2%.
+The Random Forest model with number of trees equals to 100 will give us the largest accuracy, which is 55.2%, and over 75% accuracy for Sustainable Development Goal 7, 13, 15, 17.

 ### Keywords
 Sustainable Development Goals, National Determined Contributions, Text Analysis, NLP, Classification